Tackling the climate emergency

 What is Direct air capture ?

 When removing the CO2 from the atmosphere, it immediately stops contributing to global warming.
-DAC is one of the few technology options available to remove CO2 from the atmosphere.
+DACCS is one of the few technology options available to remove CO2 from the atmosphere.
 It is the only feasible way to compensate for emissions from mobile sources such as cars, trucks and airplanes.
 These sources represent more than 60% of total emissions today, and are likely to increase as the population grows.
 One can permanently store or utilize the CO2 that has been removed in food production, fuel production, building materials, and other products that contain CO2.

 Greencap technology enabling a zero emission world